MylesLandais/obsidian-sync/ITIL v4 foundations.md

 **Incident management** minimize the impact of incident occurance with prompt resolutions **Problem management** Reduce the occurance of incidents through casual analysis.
 Managing workarounds and known issues.
 e) Service request management (5.2.16)
-**Service desk** captures demand for incident resolution and service requests
+**Service desk** provides an entry point of contact for incident resolution and service requests
 g) Service level management (5.2.15)